basicBot/source/README.md

 These can be found in [the commands file](https://github.com/***REMOVED***/basicBot/blob/master/commands.md).

+###Blacklists###
+Examples of blacklists can be found in [the customization repository](https://github.com/***REMOVED***/basicBot-customization/tree/master/blacklists).
+You can add blacklists in the settings of the bot via the methods given in that same repository.
+See below for more information.

 ###Extending functionality and custom default settings###

 basicBot can be customized to fit your needs.
 Please refer to [the customization repository](https://github.com/***REMOVED***/basicBot-customization) for more info.